Articles for Translators

 pays to know where you stay legally when supplying translations

-Members will occasionally receive complaints about the quality
+Members will occasionally receive complaints about the quality of

-can insist on the translation being corrected…
+on the translation being corrected…

 Read